canonical/ubuntu-server-documentation/contributing/contrib-types.rst

 Coding options
 --------------

-We sometimes have issues that require knowledge of a specific coding language, or some sort of technical expertise (e.g. how to create GitHub actions or Vale rules) to fulfil.
+Some issues require specific knowledge or technical expertise, such as:

 - Creating vale rules
-- Improving our GitHub actions and workflows
+- Improving GitHub actions and workflows
 - Creating graphics from code `using Mermaid`_
 - Fixing incorrect code snippets in the documentation
-- etc!

 `Find coding issues to work on`_.